litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    …eshold of FDR   q   < 0.05 resulted in corrected statistical thresholds of   p   < 0.0038 for w > p and   p   < 0.0036 for   p   > w.
+                    …eshold of FDR   q   &lt; 0.05 resulted in corrected statistical thresholds of   p   &lt; 0.0038 for w &gt; p and   p   &lt; 0.0036 for   p   &gt; w.
 Only clusters of voxels that exceeded a minimum cluster volume of <mark class="annotated-text">100</mark> mm  are reported.
 In describing the pattern of differential responses observed for words and pseudowords we will focus on responses in left hemisphere regions that as reviewed previously have been…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"